-Electronic voting (I-voting) is one of the possibilities to vote in addition to other voting methods.
+Internet voting (I-voting or online voting) is one of the possibilities to vote in addition to other voting methods.
 I-voting means in this context voting via Internet, not voting by using a special voting device.

 One of the traditional ways to vote is outside the polling district of the voter’s residence.
 This means that during the voting, the voter puts his or her vote into double envelope and the envelope is delivered to the voter’s polling division of residence.
-The general concept of I-voting has been derived from the above-mentioned voting outside the polling district of residence.
-What is similar in these two voting methods is the way of checking that the vote has been cast only once and guaranteeing the anonymity of vote.
+The general concept of I-voting has been derived from the voting outside the polling district of residence.
+Both voting methods use a similar way of checking that the vote has been cast only once and guaranteeing the anonymity of vote.

 In order to understand the I-voting system better, the envelope voting method used in Estonia should be described shortly: